1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 The Python community offers other tools and methods for developers to use, such as ''ctypes'', ''SIP'', and others.

-Of particular note, the Python ''ctypes'' module may allow interfacing to XCLIB with a smaller ''footprint''.
-Note that any any strings passed from Python (using Unicode) to XCLIB (using ASCII) must be converted with, for example:
+Of particular note, the Python ''ctypes'' module may allow interfacing to XCLIB with a smaller code ''footprint''.
+Note that any any strings passed from Python (using Unicode) to XCLIB (using ASCII) using ''ctypes'' must be explicitly converted, for example with:

 "camera.fmt".encode('utf-8')